“For every action

 changes, and changed biomechanical forces due to

 an earlier fusion.
 Non-surgical treatment for adjacent segment

 disease is the first option to try as long as progressive

 HOW DOES BACK SURGERY INFLUENCE ADJACENT SEGMENT DISEASE RISK?

 chances of fusion along with adjacent segment disease.
 Total

 disc replacements (TDR) for neck pain conditions using a ball and socket are created

-to maintain motion and reproduce normal motions
+to maintain motion and replicate normal motions

 of the cervical spine.
 In a surgery for adjacent segment disease in a patient